Best Travel Credit Card 2020

 4. Chase Sapphire Reserve

 If you’re looking for a travel credit card that offers more luxurious perks—and if you’re not put off by a higher annual fee—then the Chase Sapphire Reserve card may be right for you.
 This card’s annual fee is $450, which may seem steep, but you’ll enjoy some top-notch perks as a result.
-This includes three points per every dollar spent on travel and dining, as well as one point for every other dollar spent.
+This includes three points per dollar spent on travel and dining, as well as one point for every other dollar spent.
 You’ll also enjoy application fee reimbursement for TSA PreCheck or Global Entry, as well as a $300 annual credit for your travel expenses.

 Other perks of the Chase Sapphire Reserve card include: